Guardsquare/proguard-core/README.md

 ### Replacing instruction sequences ([manual](blaat))

-ProGuard Core has an excellent instruction pattern matching engine able to replace specific bytecode instruction sequences.
+ProGuard Core has an excellent instruction pattern matching engine, which is able to replace specific bytecode instruction sequences.

 For example, the snippet below defines an instruction sequence, including a wildcard, and then applies the replacements to all code attributes of all